se-panfilov/anarchy-engine/apps/showcases-core/SECURITY_TEMPLATE.md

 ## Reporting a Vulnerability

 Email **security@[YOUR-DOMAIN]**.
 Please include the affected version/platform, minimal reproduction, impact, and (if available) a small PoC.
-**Encryption is not required.** If you prefer encrypted exchange or need to share large files, contact us and we will provide a secure upload link or an OpenPGP key **on request**.
+**Encryption is not required.** If you prefer encrypted exchange or need to share large files, contact us.

 ## Handling